-As a practice matures and evolves, decisions are made and changes are instituted to assure that the quality of care delivered is not compromised.
-Most of our decisions are driven by factors (medical, regulatory, legal) that are out of our control.
+As a practice matures and evolves, decisions are made and changes are instituted to assure that the delivery of quality care is not compromised.
+Most of our decisions are driven by factors (medical, regulatory, and legal) that are out of our control.
 There are two significant changes that we have had to make to our laboratory ordering process.

-We can not order yearly lab works without having seen the patient before.
-Some patient may choose to have their labs ordered by their primary care physicians, in which case we suggest they review the information on our website.
+We can not order yearly lab works without having seen the patient prior to writing the order.
+Some patients may choose to have their labs ordered by their primary care physicians, in which case we suggest they review the information on our website.
 This is to assure that we are not ordering tests on patients who will not follow up with us, and the PCP's that have ordered the labs will be able to review the results and make recommendations.

 Over the years, patients have also requested that medication be prescribed solely based on lab results, even if the patient has not been seen by our office in years.
 We will not prescribe medication to any patient who has not been recently seen by our practice.
 An exception would be for patients or conditions whose treatment we have a firsthand knowledge of, that are not new findings based on a patient’s long-term condition.
 There are cases when a patient calls our office 8 years after surgery asking for Flagyl to treat gas, which we will not prescribe.